Thermodynamics of nonequilibrium driven diffusive systems in mild contact with boundary reservoirs: Exclusion processes

 \subsection{Stationary states}

 Consider the case in which the driving $(\lambda, E)$ does not depend on time.
 As the Markov chain is irreducible, there exists a { unique invariant measure, denoted by $\mu^{\lambda, E}_N$}.
-In contrast with the zero-range process, beyond the case where the external field $E$ vanishes and the chemical potential is constant, the stationary state $\mu^{\lambda, E}_N$ is not a product measure and exhibits long range correlations \cite{Spo}.
+In contrast with the zero-range process, beyond the equilibrium case where the current vanishes, the stationary state $\mu^{\lambda, E}_N$ is not a product measure and exhibits long range correlations \cite{Spo}.
 In the special case $E=0$, $\lambda$, the measure $\mu^{\lambda, E}_N$ is the product measure with Bernoulli marginals of density $e^\lambda/(1+e^\lambda)$.